adrianolmedo/genesis/README.md

 # Genesis

-REST API architecture based on the main objective of Hexagonal Architecture: to isolate business logic from external dependencies in each bounded context or feature.
+Example Go codebase based on the main objective of Hexagonal Architecture: isolate business logic from external dependencies (in each bounded context or feature).

 ## Architecture